Rokiis1/roadmap/object_programming/2_level/2_level_object_programming.md

 `cls` is like `self`, but for the class, not the object.

-Here is  example how it's look
+Here is example how it's look.

 ```py
 class Person: